lameshuai/.emacs.d/README.md

-## A emacs config
+## My emacs Config
 This is my emacs configuration tree, continually used and tweaked since 2016.
-And the config now supports for the following:
+But it doesn't work well in Windows(some features doesn't work), cause I don't likes Windows.And the config now supports for the following:

 * C/C++
+* Python
+* Org
+* Matlab
+* PHP
+* html
+* css
-* Common Lisp
+* sql

 ## Requirements